Aliases for PLAT Gene

 External Ids for PLAT Gene

-This gene encodes tissue-type plasminogen activator, a secreted serine protease which converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
-Tissue-type plasminogen activator is synthesized as a single chain which is cleaved by plasmin to a two chain disulfide linked protein.
+This gene encodes tissue-type plasminogen activator, a secreted serine protease that converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
+The encoded preproprotein is proteolytically processed by plasmin or trypsin to generate heavy and light chains.
+These chains associate via disulfide linkages to form the heterodimeric enzyme.
 This enzyme plays a role in cell migration and tissue remodeling.
-Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding; decreased activity leads to hypofibrinolysis which can result in thrombosis or embolism.
-Alternative splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding, while decreased activity leads to hypofibrinolysis, which can result in thrombosis or embolism.
+Alternative splicing of this gene results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for PLAT Gene

-PLAT (Plasminogen Activator, Tissue) is a Protein Coding gene.
-Diseases associated with PLAT include venous thoracic outlet syndrome and intracranial embolism.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is HGFAC.
+PLAT (Plasminogen Activator, Tissue Type) is a Protein Coding gene.
+Diseases associated with PLAT include Lethal Hydranencephaly-Diaphragmatic Hernia Syndrome and Thrombophilia, Familial, Due To Decreased Release Of Tissue Plasminogen Activator.
+Among its related pathways are Apelin signaling pathway and Cell adhesion_ECM remodeling.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is PLG.